idaholab/moose/framework/doc/content/source/auxkernels/BuildArrayVariableAux.md

 ## Description

 `BuildArrayVariableAux` will fill the values of an array variable using a standard variable for each of the array components.
-Currently this aux kernel only supports constant monomial variables.

 ## Example Syntax